 Spicy Chocolate Ice Cream (that's actually spicy)

 This spicy chocolate ice cream is a tightrope walk between cold and hot, spicy and sweet, refined and whimsical.
 And it doesn’t fall off.
+It's performing for the spicy food fiends and the spicy food fiends only.

 When it comes to spicy desserts, I actually can’t say I’m the biggest fan.
 But when a birthday boy asks you to make him a spicy dark chocolate ice cream, you roll up your sleeves, put on your big boy boxers, and add two and a half tablespoons of cayenne powder into a perfectly unassuming chocolate ice cream.
 Yes, really.
 That much cayenne.